jpggvilaca/uber_erlang_java/README.md

 Open another terminal window and, on 'client' folder:
 - Compile all .erl files by running: erl -make
 - uber:start(port). (e.g uber:start(8888))

+Running Tests:
+- Compile Tests.java
+- Type 'cond', 'cond1' or 'cond2' to add a new driver
+- Type 'pass', 'pass2' or 'pass3' to add a new passenger